AlibabaCloudDocs/ros/intl.zh-CN/资源类型/POLARDB/ALIYUN::POLARDB::DBCluster.md

 ```
 ROSTemplateFormatVersion: '2015-09-01'
 Parameters:
-  DefaultTimeZone:
+  AutoRenewPeriod:
+    AllowedValues:
+    - 1
+    - 2
+    - 3
+    - 6
+    - 12
+    - 24
+    - 36
+    Default: 1
+    Description: 'Set the cluster auto renewal time.
+Valid values: 1, 2, 3, 6, 12,
+      24, 36.
+Default to 1.'
+    Type: Number
+  BackupRetentionPolicyOnClusterDeletion:
+    AllowedValues:
+    - ALL
+    - LATEST
+    - NONE
+    Description: 'The backup set retention policy when deleting a cluster, the value
+      range is as follows:

+      ALL: Keep all backups permanently.

+      LATEST: Permanently keep the last backup (automatic backup before deletion).

+      NONE: The backup set is not retained when the cluster is deleted.

+      When creating a cluster, the default value is NONE, that is, the backup set
+      is not retained when the cluster is deleted.

+      Note: This parameter takes effect only when the value of DBType is MySQL.'
     Type: String
-    Description: >-
-      Set up a time zone (UTC), the value range is as follows:

-      System:  The default time zone is the same as the time zone where the
-      region is located.
-This is default value.

-      Other pickable value range is from -12:00 to +13:00, for example, 00:00.

-      Note: This parameter takes effect only when DBType is MySQL.
   CloneDataPoint:
-    Type: String
-    Description: >-
+    Default: LATEST
-      The time point of data to be cloned.
+    Description: 'The time point of data to be cloned.
 Valid values:

       LATEST: clones data of the latest time point.

       <BackupID>: clones historical backup data.
-Specify the ID of the specific
+Specify the ID of the specific backup
-      backup set.
+      set.

       <Timestamp>: clones data of a historical time point.
-Specify the specific
+Specify the specific time
-      time in
+      in

       the yyyy-MM-ddTHH:mm:ssZ format.
 The time must be in UTC.